 Premium plugins need to check their license status to know it’s still valid.
 They do that by regular PHP calls.
 This process happens pretty often and sometimes causes speed problems.
 A simple update should sort that out.

 A similar thing can happen with plugins that have dashboard widgets.
-Removing their widgets will speed up your WordPress.
+Removing their widgets can speed up your WordPress admin panel.
 The process of hiding (removing) widgets will be explained shortly.

 4. Update PHP